Abdalkarim1979/EasyExchange/README.md

 6. **Owner Functions**: Includes additional functions like withdrawing and depositing ETH and tokens, intended for the owner or administrator of the smart contract.
 ### Note:
 This whole project is currently running on the Helosky network if you want to try it you can modify the code according to your own requirements and re-publish the smart contract remember to change the token to your own token.
+If you need any further help or have any other questions I will be happy to help.
+## Contact
+  avrmicrotech@gmail.com